doctorfree/nvim-lazyman/markdown/lazyman.1.md

 This preconfigured Neovim terminal capability is only available in the `Lazyman` Neovim configuration and not in the other configs.

+### Help

+The Lazyman Neovim configuration provides `vimdoc` help for the `lazyman` command, the `nvim-Lazyman` Neovim configuration, and the configured keymaps.

+While in Neovim using the `nvim-Lazyman` configuration, view the `vimdoc` help for the `lazyman` command and configuration with the command `:help Lazyman-lazyman` and the `vimdoc` help for the configured keymaps with the command `:help Lazyman-Keymaps-lazyman`.
+Shortcut key bindings for these help commands have been configured.
+Use `,hl` and `,hk` to quickly access the `vimdoc` help for `lazyman` and Lazyman keymaps.

 ## AUTHORS

 Written by Ronald Record `github@ronrecord.com`